hameelas/phylo-distance-methods/README.md

 To modify the list of experiments shown in the resulting plot, edit the variable named [`methods`](https://github.com/hameelas/phylo-distance-methods/blob/f1620e666a0c3fbc62b93b2a56162c09394056a3/scripts/plot.py#L8) in `scripts/plot.py`.
 To add a new script to `tps` you only need to put it in `scripts` directory (`python` and `bash` are supported).

+## Generating Tests on M1 Processors using Docker

+Since RapidNJ is written for amd64 architectures, you may have issues compiling RapidNJ on M1 processors.
+It is possible to use the `buildx` feature of docker to emulate amd64 codes using qemu virtualizer.
+Thus, you can use the following commands to generate the test since the default model solution is set to RapidNJ.
+You can alternatively change the model solution (which is used to generate test outputs) in `solutions.json`.

+> You need to run following commands in the root directory of this project.
+Additionally, you need to create a qemu container for emulating amd64 codes.

+    export DOCKER_BUILDKIT=1
+    docker buildx create --use --name=qemu
+    docker buildx inspect --bootstrap

+    docker build --platform linux/amd64 --tag darlene . docker rm <container-name> && docker create --platform linux/amd64 --name <container-name> darlene docker run --platform linux/amd64 -t -i darlene "tps gen"